haziyevv/mynotes/Data_Engineering.md

 24. What are the disadvantages of **indexing** in **RDBMS** ?
 * Use disk space

-* Decreased performance or insert, update and delete queries.
+* Decreased performance on insert, update and delete queries.
 25. What are first, second and third normal forms ?
 * **First form:** 1) Each row should be unique 2) Each cell should contain a single value.